Reducing caregiver isolation, working from home, using coworking

 January 23, 2012 2 Comments

-Recently, I shared my own experience of isolation and loss of social skills as I became more and more home-bound, and then I suggested that caregivers be alert about this possibility and guard against it.
+Recently, I shared my own experience of isolation and loss of social skills as I became more and more occupied with caregiving, and then I suggested that caregivers be alert about this possibility and guard against it.
 A few days later, I happened to talk to a caregiver and she described what she planned to remain connected to people even when she worked from home.
-I asked her whether I can share her idea, and she not only agreed, she even said that such sharing helps people and she also may pick up ideas if others share their ideas (hint, hint, to any of you who has ideas)🙂
+I asked her whether I can share her idea, and she not only agreed, she even said that such sharing helps people and she also may pick up ideas if others share their ideas (hint, hint, to any of you who has ideas) 🙂

 Anyway, so this caregiver looks after a dependent parent who has dementia and is immobile, but can be safely left alone for a few hours.
 The caregiver works from home, executing freelance assignments that she does on her computer and emails.
 She was once very active socially and her enforced seclusion dampens her spirit, so here is what she is considering: